snpsuen/Kubernetes_CDN_VOD_Streaming/README.md

 Another point of note is that the requested contents will be stored in the cache path /var/cache/nginx, which is mounted on a persistent volume of the kubernetes cluster.

+Finally, open the URL http://localhost/v0001.html on a local browser.
+The request is forwarded directly to the reverse proxy, which proceed to fetch the landing page from the CDN orign and start delivering the streaming contents.

 ![nginx_reverse_cdn_edge_screen07](nginx_reverse_cdn_edge_screen07.PNG)